Is It Medical Malpractice When A Patient Dies By Suicide?

 Lloyd Bradley Turner struggled with mental illness and addiction to alcohol and drugs for many years.
 He spent 70 days in an inpatient addiction treatment program and went home in August 2019, but he relapsed several weeks later.
 On October 2, 2019, he attacked his father with a hammer, stole his father’ money, and drove away in his father’s car in an attempt to buy cocaine.
 Police caught up to him and arrested him on charges of attempted murder.

-Upon arrival at the Florence County Detention Center, Turner underwent a medical evaluation by a doctor and a nurse.
+Upon arrival at the Lexington County Detention Center, Turner underwent a medical evaluation by a doctor and a nurse.
 Although Turner disclosed that he had been experiencing suicidal ideation, the detention center medical staff did not place him on suicide watch.
 Turner died by suicide in his jail cell on October 6.
 He was 45 years old.

-Turner’s wife Kim Turner filed a lawsuit against the Florence County Detention Center in October 2021, alleging medical malpractice.
+Turner’s wife Kim Turner filed a lawsuit against the Lexington County Detention Center in October 2021, alleging medical malpractice.
 She also named the doctor and nurse who evaluated Turner as defendants.
 In other cases, doctors who have failed to respond appropriately to patients’ complaints of suicidal ideation have been held liable for medical malpractice when those patients died by suicide.
 Mrs. Turner may argue that the standard of care for doctors evaluating jail inmates requires a thorough investigation of the patient’s mental health and suicide risk, especially if the patient appears to be having a mental health crisis.

 Let Us Help You Today